 If any of these symptoms persist, they should see a chiropractor so that x-ray as well as other tests may be performed to determine if there is an underlying problem.

-The primary objective of the chiropractor is to use gentle manipulations that treat the spine and discs so that they are aligned properly.
+The primary objective of Chiropractic Care is to use gentle manipulations that treat the spine and discs so that they are aligned properly.
 These manipulations are also designed to reduce muscle spasms and rebuild muscle strength with the aid of physical therapy.

 The chiropractor will first focus on reducing inflammation and check the neck, mid and low back.
 From there, the range of motion, disc injuries and muscle spasms will be examined.
 Other factors that will be noted are walking, posture and spinal alignment.
 A comprehensive exam provides an understanding of the individuals’ body mechanics.
 X-rays and /or magnetic resonance imaging (MRI) may be taken along with the patient medical history to determine whether they can be treated.